Study options in Classics

 - Time-management skills: working to a strict deadline and word limit.

-The Master of Arts in Classics comprises two parts:
+The Master of Arts (Thesis) degree in Classics consists of two parts:

-- Part I is the same as for BA (Honours) in Classics
+Part I is the same as for a BA (Hons.) in Classics; Part II is a thesis (CLAS 690).

-The prerequisites for entry to Part I of the MA in Classics are the same as for Honours (see above).
+Pre-requisites: The prerequisites for entry to Part I of the M.A. in Classics are the same as for a BA (Hons) in Classics.

-To enrol in Part II students must have completed Part I and will be expected to have achieved a B+ average or better over the four courses, or have a BA (Honours) in Ancient History (known as Classical History before 1998) with at least Second Class Honours Division I. In the latter case, students will need to have completed:
+To enrol in Part II students must have completed Part I (a BA (Hons) in Classics) and will be expected to have achieved a B average or better over the four courses.
+Students will also need to have completed courses in Ancient Greek and/or Latin.
+Specifically, students will need to have completed either CLAS234 or CLAS244; or have the approval of the Classics Head of Department.

 Admission to PhD study requires at least BA (Honours) in Classics or Ancient History.
 Candidates must be well-versed in ancient languages and have a reading knowledge of at least one modern language (such as German or French).